JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

 After entering IRR, use the following three-step process to establish the intended conversational context.

-You may use the default Model Card, or load your own Model Card.
+You may use the my Model Card, or load your own Model Card.

 ---